FREE SHIPPING on U.S. orders over $60

 So, all of this sounds great, right?
 But what can be done when you're cramming for that test, awakened constantly by your newborn or just can't seem to get some rest?
 Here a few tips on how to keep your hair and body in tip-top shape even when you're not consistently sleeping well:

-• Sneak in a nap: Don't try to be a super-hero!
-If you feel sleepy during the day and have the luxury of claiming a few minutes of shut-eye, go for it!
-A power nap can often give us the extra jolt of energy that we need to make it through the day.
+- Sneak in a Nap: Don't hesitate to take a quick power nap if you feel sleepy during the day and have the opportunity.
+A short nap can provide an extra burst of energy to help you get through the day.

 In conclusion, sleep may not be the first thing you think of when it comes to hair health, but it's definitely a factor worth considering.
 So go ahead and hit snooze - your hair will thank you for it!